Essential Figma plugins for every designer

 Another one of our recommended Sketch plugins.
 Rename It is a fantastic time-saver for any Figma user.
 Let’s say you have to change a few layer names.
 The plugin allows you to bulk select all layers and change their names all at once.

 That’s a lot better than having to select each and every layer individually before you can change them.
 As we said before, Rename It is an absolute time-saver.

 This Figma plugin is one of our favorites.
 It is, as the name suggests, an easy way to create isometric images.
 No more changing the perspective by hand or using different applications.
 You can create isometric images in Figma in just a few clicks.

 Isometrics always comes in handy when designing a nice pitch, proposal, or deck.

 This plugin allows you to sort a selection of elements in a grid of your choosing.
 This plugin is particularly useful in case you have big messy pages where you’ve experimented a lot.
 Just a few simple clicks is all it takes for you to clean up your elements.

 This Figma plugin can help you create different variations and shades of the colors you use.
 This is very useful in any number of situations.
 You might be working on button design.
 You will need different shades to create button states.

 That’s where this plugin comes in.
 There’s more, obviously, but this is a clear example to help you create a better picture of what Color Kit does.

 Figma is a great tool even without the use of plugins.
 However, that doesn’t mean you don’t have to use them.
 They can bring great benefits to any designer using Figma.

-In fact, the plugins that are available to you might be a deciding factor in the ongoing Sketch or Figma discussion.
+In fact, the plugins that are available to you might be a deciding factor in deciding between Sketch or Figma.
 We recommend you to take a look if you’re still on the fence.